implse/Bit_Manipulation/README.md

 ### BIT MASK

-A bit mask is just a variable that aids you with bitwise operations.
-A bit mask can help you turn specific bits on, turn others off, or just collect data from an integer about which bits are on or off.
+A `bit mask` is just a variable that aids you with bitwise operations.
+A `bit mask` can help you turn specific bits `on`, turn others `off`, or just collect data from an integer about which bits are `on` or `off`.

 ```
 num  = 0b1100